bitnami/charts/bitnami/mariadb-galera/README.md

 - Kubernetes 1.10+
 - PV provisioner support in the underlying infrastructure

-> Note: Please, note that mariadb-galera container runs as root by default due to it is necessary to enable LDAP support
+> Note: Please, note that mariadb-galera container runs as root by default in order to enable LDAP support for now.

 ## Installing the Chart